 Moist brownies are the ultimate chocolate treat.
 And can you believe all the varieties of brownie?
 We have mint brownies, salted caramel brownies, marshmallow and peanut butter brownies.
-Blondies (is that a brownie or a cookie?), red velvet brownies, brownies that are “outrageous” or triple deckered, which means it’s a stacked ooey gooey tower of chocolate and other stuff drizzled with caramel or fudge or both.
+Blondies (is that a brownie or a cookie?), red velvet brownies, brownies that are “outrageous” or triple deckered, which means it’s a stacked gooey tower of chocolate and other stuff drizzled with caramel or fudge or both.
 Plus boozy brownies with everything from bourbon to Guinness.

 This brownie recipe is not new and trendy.
-It’s just a simple, timeless classic.
-Oh, and it’s delicious and moist and chewy in all the right places.
+It’s just a simple, timeless classic, and it’s delicious and moist and chewy in all the right places.
 This recipe comes from the tattered recipe file in my kitchen.
 On an aged and yellowed index card, this recipe is written in my grandmother’s handwriting who started making these simple brownies a long time ago and then my mom made them for my brothers and me when we were little (what seems like not a long time ago).

-Fast forward to a few weeks ago and I was about to make brownies in my square baking pan like all the rest of the “normal” world, and suddenly remembered my childhood brownies.
+Fast forward to a few weeks ago and I was about to make brownies in my square baking pan like all the rest of the normal world, and suddenly remembered my childhood brownies.
 I shared this little story about brownies-in-the-round with my 11 year-old.
 He requested the round-pan version and after making my first batch of round brownies in so many years, I wondered why I hadn’t made my mom’s version a tradition.
 Look how rustic yet special they are when cut like this.
 Sprinkle them with powdered sugar and add nuts if you like.
-Round or square, the real point of this story is a super moist and delicious brownie recipe that does not have to include 17 different ingredients or twice-baked, frosted swirly cream cheese ingredients.
+Round or square, the real point of this story is a super moist and delicious brownie that doesn’t have to include 17 different ingredients or be twice-baked, or have frosted swirly cream cheese ingredients.
 Trust me.
 The next time your family asks for some brownies or you need to bring a chocolate dessert to the party, whip up this simply classic recipe.
 You won’t be disappointed.
 And if you’re so inclined, why not make them in-the-round?

 - Pre-heat oven to 325F degrees.
 Place oven rack at middle position.
 Butter and flour an 8" cake pan (square or round).
 Set aside.